flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

 .. code-block:: console

    Usage: runtime-program_options <passenger-list>

    Positional Options:
      passenger-list The list of passengers for this trip [.txt].

    Basic Options:
      -h [ --help ]                         Print this message and exit.

    Car Options:
      -l [ --level ] arg (= 1)              Specify the trim level [1-10].
      -t [ --transmission ] arg (= manual)  Specify the transmission type ["automatic", "manual"].
      -c [ --child-seat ] [=arg(= 1)] (= 0) Request a child seat.

    Ride Options:
      -p [ --purpose ] arg (= 1)            Specify the purpose of the trip
                                            (personal=0, business=1).
      --lightspeed                          Travel at the speed of light.

    FleCSI Options:
      --backend-args arg                    Pass arguments to the backend.
 The single argument is a quoted string of backend-specific options.
+     --Xbackend arg                        Pass single argument to the backend.
+                                           This option can be passed multiple
+                                           times.
+     --flog-color [=arg(=1)] (=1)          Enable color output.
+     --flog-serialization-interval arg (=100)
+                                           Frequency of message serialization in
+                                           number of tasks.
-    --flog-tags arg (=all)         Enable the specified output tags, e.g., --flog-tags=tag1,tag2.
-Use '--flog-tags=all'
+     --flog-strip-level arg (=0)           Set FLOG strip level (0-4) --flog-tags arg (=all)                Enable the specified output tags, e.g., --flog-tags=tag1,tag2.
+Use
-                                   to show all output, and
+                                           '--flog-tags=all' to show all output,
-                                   '--flog-tags=unscoped' to show only unguarded
+                                           and  '--flog-tags=unscoped' to show
-                                   output.
+                                           only unguarded output.
      --flog-verbose [=arg(=1)] (=0)        Enable verbose output.
+Passing '-1'
-Passing '-1' will strip any additional decorations added by flog and will only output the user's message.
+                                           will strip any additional decorations
+                                           added by flog and will only output the user's message.
      --flog-process arg (=0)               Restrict output to the specified process id.
 The default is process 0.
-Use
-                                   '--flog-process=-1' to enable all processes.
+                                           Use '--flog-process=-1' to enable all
+                                           processes.

+   Available FLOG Tags (FleCSI Logging Utility):
+     unscoped

 This shows the program usage, the basic options, e.g., ``--help``, the command-line and positional options for the example, and some auxiliary